Kali-Decoder/Eco-GRiD/README.md

 Our platform leverages the VeriDoc API for user authorization, document submission, QR code generation, and document verification on the blockchain.

 **Submit Document Route (/api/submitdocument)** :- Users can register by utilizing the Veri-doc API's Submit-Doc functionality   for document submission.(Submitting PAN card Document).

-**Generation QRCode Route (/api/generateqr)** :- Is it necessary to attach a QR code for verification after completing the     registration.
+**Generation QRCode Route (/api/generateqr)** :- Is it necessary to attach a QR code for verification after completing the registration?

 **Verification Route (/api/verification)** :- For Verification of the user Docs on the chain .

 ## Key Features: